School Life

 School Hours

-School hours (K-5) are from 7:50 a.m. – 2:50 p.m.
+School hours are from 7:50 a.m. – 2:50 p.m.
 (Monday/Tuesday/Thursday/ Friday).
-On Wednesday is Late Start from 8:50 a.m.- 2:50 p.m.
+On Wednesdays, we have Late Start, with our school day beginning later at 8:50 a.m. and going to our usual dismissal time of 2:50 p.m.

-Morning playground supervision is from 7:40 - 7:50 a.m.
-Tardy Bell is at 8am.
-Afternoon bus supervision is from 2:50 - 3:00 p.m.
-Students are not to be left unattended on the playground/outside area outside of the hours of 7:50-3:00.
+Afternoon playground supervision is from 2:50 - 3:00 p.m.
+Students are not to be left unattended on the playground/outside area outside of the supervised hours of 7:40-3:00.
+When the 3 pm bell rings, your child should briefly stop playing and stand next to their adult so that staff can ensure all students are supervised.
 If a student is unattended after 3:00, they will be escorted to the office and a parent/guardian will be called to pick them up.

 Attendance

-When your child is absent, it is imperative to report the absence to the school.
-You can report the absence via the attendance line, 720-561-2465, or the quick link https://whe.bvsd.org/parent-information/report-an-absence on the Whittier website or your Infinite Campus parent portal.
 If you do not report the absence, you will receive an automatically generated phone call notifying you that your child is not at school.
 We appreciate your careful attention to this process so we know all children are safe.

 Prearranged Absence

-Completion of a prearranged absence form (from the office or Whittier website) is required when you plan for your child to be out for an extended period of time, in excess of (3) three school days.
+Completion of a prearranged absence form (from the office or whe.bvsd.org) is required when you plan for your child to be out for an extended period of time, in excess of three school days.
 This absence must be approved and signed by the principal or designee for the absence to be considered excused.
 Upon approval, please discuss this absence with your child’s teacher so that arrangements may be made to assure that missed work can be completed in a timely manner.

 Drop off and Pick Up

-We encourage walking and bike riding whenever possible and have bike racks on the northwest corner of the school.
-All bikes/scooters or other wheeled apparatus should be dismounted and walked once on campus which we consider the entire city block we occupy.
-Bus drop off and pick up is on Spruce Street.
-Pine Street is reserved for parents picking up and dropping off students in the Hug ‘n Go Lane.
-Please use pedestrian crosswalks at the light on Pine and at the four-way stop on Spruce.
-Do not pick up or drop off students in the staff parking lot, the bike lane, or beside another car.
-This is unsafe.
-Please do not park or pull through the staff parking lot behind the school for drop off or pick up.
-For your safety, please use the sidewalk and avoid walking through the parking lot at these busy times.
+We encourage walking and bike riding and have bike racks on the northwest corner of the school.
+All bikes/scooters or other wheeled apparatus should be dismounted and walked once on campus, which we consider the entire city block we occupy.
+Please use pedestrian crosswalks at the light on Pine and at the four-way stop on Spruce and avoid walking through the staff parking lot at these busy times.

-Hug ‘N Go Drop Off Lane Guidelines
+Hug ‘N Go Drop Off Guidelines

-· If you are in the coned off Hug ‘N Go zone, please stay in your car.
+- If you are in the coned off Hug ‘n Go zone, please stay in your car.
 Allow your child to exit the vehicle themself.

-· Please pull forward as cars in front of you pull out and drop your student off at the far (east) end by the entrance gate to the playground.
+- Please pull forward as cars in front of you pull out and drop your student off at the far (east) end by the entrance gate to the playground.

-· Do not idle your car while waiting for your child
+- Do not idle your car while waiting for your child.

 School Closures